Skip to content

 Philosophies (different directions)

-Core goalSovereign, owned identity across lifeErase identity; zero traceability
+Core goalDurable account across a broad privacy platformErase identity; zero traceability

-IdentityUser-held keys, no phone numberNo account or IDs; pairwise links
+IdentityUser-held keys, no phone number; account email requiredNo account or IDs; pairwise links

-DeliveryPWA / browser node, not store-gatedNative iOS and Android (plus Android APK)
+DeliveryProgressive web app with browser validationNative iOS and Android (plus Android APK)

 NotificationsWeb Push, encrypted to the browserAPNs / FCM via Apple and Google